gema-pena-chimeno/demo/customer/README.md

 SPRING_DATASOURCE_PASSWORD = 1234
 SPRING_JPA_HIBERNATE_DDL_AUTO = update

+Also add the parameter to save the images of the user:
+IMAGE_FOLDER = ${HOME}/image-data/

 ## Execute in docker

 We also have the chance to execute 2 containers, one for the database and another for the application: